My New Treatment Approach:

 A core need for all children is secure attachment with their caregivers – feeling safe, protected, loved and cherished by their parents, or other key family members if they are raising the child.
 This secure attachment in childhood translates to a secure attachment style, which we know around 50 per cent of adults possess.
 The other half of the population are mostly either anxious or avoidant, both of which create problems in forming healthy, nourishing relationships.

 If you have an insecure attachment style – like most people seeking therapy – you need an attachment-based therapy, which will help you learn to feel safer and more secure in relationships, bit by bit.
-Schema therapy is the gold standard of this approach to therapy, so I integrate all the richness, wisdom and practical tools from this model into my approach.
+Schema therapy is the gold standard of this approach to therapy, so I fold in all the richness, wisdom and practical tools from this model into my unique blend of integrative trauma therapy.

 a parts-based model